 Every extra field on your application form costs you candidates.
 Strip applications to the essentials: resume upload, a few qualifying questions, and contact information.
 If 60% of candidates abandon complex portals (Josh Bersin/AMS, 2025), the math is simple - a simpler process means more qualified people actually entering your pipeline.

-Practical steps that reduce friction fast: enable one-click apply from LinkedIn or Indeed profiles, eliminate mandatory account creation, make the entire flow work on a phone screen, and give applicants a progress indicator so they know how many steps remain.
+Practical steps that reduce friction fast: enable one-click apply from LinkedIn or Indeed profiles, eliminate mandatory account creation, and make the entire flow work on a phone screen.
+Give applicants a progress indicator so they know how many steps remain.
 Companies that trimmed their application to under 5 minutes typically see a 30-50% increase in completion rates.
-That's free pipeline growth without spending an extra dollar on sourcing.
+That’s free pipeline growth without spending an extra dollar on sourcing.

 Stage 4: Speed Up Screening